is a Burlington, Vermont-based cartoonist.

 Her comic strip - Rachel Lives Here Now - appears weekly in Vermont's alternative newspaper Seven Days, and has gained wide acclaim for its humorous take on Vermont-centric themes.

 A powerful new voice in the mental health realm of the Graphic Medicine community, Lindsay has spoken about RX at Columbia University, Harvard Medical School, The Miami Book Fair, Mount Sinai Hospital's Icahn School of Medicine, the Massachusetts Independent Comics Expo, and the California Institute of Integral Studies, among others.
-RX is also the featured book for US National Network of Libraries of Medicine's mental health month.
+RX was also the featured book for US National Network of Libraries of Medicine's mental health month, 2019.

 She also appears in Issue #4 of James Kochalka's Superfuckers Forever series, the online comics journal Spiralbound, the femme alt-comics newspaper The Ladybroad Ledger, and issues 1-3 of the Maple Key Comics Anthology.